codetricity/carlsbad-tour/README.md

 ## Running Marzipano Tool Locally

-Marzipano Tool is build on Marzipano.
+Marzipano Tool is built on top of Marzipano.

 Run a web server locally such as `python -m http.server`